-The best way to drive worker productivity growth is to increase investment in workers (through education and training), technology, and capital equipment.
-To do this however, organizations must do much more than merely implement these technologies with a hope for productivity improvement.
-Any justified technology purchase should be part of a strategic productivity improvement plan that helps create a “culture” of productivity within an organization.
+But to do this, organizations must do more than hope for productivity improvement.
+Any justified technology purchase should be part of a strategic productivity improvement plan.
+The plan helps create a “culture” of productivity within an organization.

-Faster growth in labor productivity allows a workforce to produce more and to earn increased wages, which helps with employee attraction and retention.
-Building a plan around productivity delivers great benefits to firms that need to make every dollar of investment count.
-It’s an ongoing effort that requires hard work, vigilance and continuous improvement and is a key component to the longer term health of a manufacturer and its workforce.
+Building a plan around productivity delivers benefits to firms that need to make every dollar of investment count.
+It’s an ongoing effort that requires hard work, vigilance and continuous improvement.
+But it’s a key component to the longer term health of a manufacturer and its workforce.